-Also these supplements can be expensive.
+These supplements can be expensive.
 I can't justify the price of these supplements until I see better proof.
 But this doesn't mean you can't raise your levels – and save money doing it.

-Here are 11 low cost and effective ways of raising your NAD levels.
+Here are 11 low-cost and effective ways of raising your NAD levels.

 1 Drink Milk

-Even better, research shows regular milk (non organic) has more NR than organic milk does.
-Yes, even lactose free milk has some NR.
+Even better, research shows regular milk (non-organic) has more NR than organic milk does.
+Yes, even lactose-free milk has some NR.
 There is no NR in almond milk, coconut milk, soy milk or other non-cow dairy products.

 So I suggest you don't use this tactic.
 Fortunately, there are many healthier ways to raise the NAD levels in your cells.